 5 Steps to Tidying Up Your Medicine Cabinet

 Is spring cleaning on your mind?
 As a pharmacist for more than 20 years, I have seen the baskets full of medications that people sometimes keep around their homes.
-Often, these baskets contain a messy, potentially-dangerous potpourri of drugs that are many years old.
+Often, these baskets contain a messy, potentially-dangerous potpourri of expired drugs.
 When it comes to medications, tidying up is about more than your sanity, it is about your safety.

 Image